MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 ```

 To authenticate:
-- **Using Microsoft Entra**: `/realtime` supports token-based authentication with against an appropriately configured Azure OpenAI Service resource that has managed identity enabled.
-Use a `Bearer` token with the `Authorization` header to apply a retrieved authentication token.
+- **Microsoft Entra** (recommended): Use token-based authentication with the `/realtime` API for an Azure OpenAI Service resource that has managed identity enabled.
+Apply a retrieved authentication token using a `Bearer` token with the `Authorization` header.
-- **Using an API key**: An `api-key` can be provided in one of two ways:
+- **API key**: An `api-key` can be provided in one of two ways:
-  1. Using an `api-key` connection header on the pre-handshake connection (note: not available in a browser environment)
+  1. Using an `api-key` connection header on the pre-handshake connection.
+This option isn't available in a browser environment.
-  2. Using an `api-key` query string parameter on the request URI (note: query string parameters are encrypted when using https/wss)
+  2. Using an `api-key` query string parameter on the request URI.
+Query string parameters are encrypted when using https/wss.

-## Architecture

-The Realtime API (via`/realtime`) is built on [the WebSockets API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to facilitate fully asynchronous streaming communication between the end user and model.
-It should be used in the context of a trusted, intermediate service that manages both connections to end users and model endpoint connections.
-Don't use it directly from untrusted end user devices, and device details like capturing and rendering audio data are outside the scope of the Realtime API.

-## API concepts
+### API concepts

 - A caller establishes a connection to `/realtime`, which starts a new `session`.
 - A `session` automatically creates a default `conversation`.
 Multiple concurrent conversations aren't supported.